V4Fire/Client/src/components/super/i-block/mods/README.md

 #### Automatically inherited modifiers

-All V4Fire components have the `sharedMods` getter that returns a dictionary of modifiers that can be passed to any child components.
+All V4Fire components have a getter called `sharedMods`, which returns a dictionary of modifiers that can be passed to any child components.
-If you don't explicitly pass the `mods` prop when creating a component, then the `sharedMods` getter will automatically be passed to it.
+If you don't explicitly pass the `mods` prop when creating a component, the `sharedMods` getter will be automatically passed to it.
-This is very useful when some modifiers need to be propagated to all nested components.
-By default, the getter returns a dictionary only with the `theme` modifier or undefined if it is not specified.
+This is very useful when you need to propagate certain modifiers to all nested components.
+By default, the getter returns a dictionary with only the `theme` modifier or undefined if it's not specified.

 ```
 /// This